aya-prover/aya-prover-docs/aya/guide/prover-tutorial.aya.md

 ```

 There is no way to prove it in Martin-Löf type theory or Calculus of Constructions,
-because by canonicity of these type theories, the normal form of `question`{} must be
+because by canonicity of these type theories, the normal form of `question`() must be
 the constructor of its type, which is reflexivity, but the goal is not reflexive.
 However, you are very smart and realized you can instead show the following: